MaxMeyberg/AI_Therapist-Nina/README.md

 WhisperWell is an AI-powered therapy assistant that uses facial recognition, voice synthesis, and natural language processing to provide an interactive therapy experience.

+## DISCLAIMER

+This code is not very clean and you will need to use AI tools to assist you in setting this up as the README is incomplete

 ## Features

 - 🎭 Real-time emotion detection through facial recognition